 Although I only recently realized it, I've been designing the world around me for most of my life.
 When we remodeled our house, I designed the floor plan and selected all the interior materials to create a functional and welcoming space.
 I designed the wood coffee table and entry table that my husband and I built.
 As a photographer, I design images with my camera, and I also composite together multiple photos and graphics to create new images.
 I've designed my own knitted sweaters, and I recently started designing and sewing quilts.
 Even when I can't implement my designs, I find myself mentally revising the design of everything around me store checkout procedures, board games, parking lots, you name it.

-I'm currently a principal scientist at Palo Alto Reasearch Center (PARC), where I have been conducting ethnographic studies of a range of activities including the use of mobile devices, parking, and nursing and then designing solutions to the key problems that emerge from our observations.
+I recently joined Google as user experience researcher, studying people's practices and needs involving cross-device, distributed, secure applications.
+Before that I spent 7 years at PARC (Palo Alto Reasearch Center), where I conducted ethnographic studies of a range of activities including the use of mobile devices, parking, and nursing and then designing solutions to the key problems that emerged from our observations.
 Before joining PARC, I was a freelance user experience design consultant for several years, working on a range of products for such companies as Intuit, Oracle, Sigaba, and PARC.
 Prior to that, I worked at AT&T Labs as a Technology Design Leader, leading a small team that built and studied the use of innovative applications to support lightweight communication and awareness among distributed groups.
 Before AT&T, I was a director at Excite, responsible for the design and production of Excite's web pages and particularly its commerce section.